mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 lazy val module_1 = (project in file("module-1"))
 lazy val module_2 = (project in file("module-2"))
 ```
-Now, when we can save this file and hit _sbt_ command in the project directoy.
-This will import the project based on the _build.sbt_ we created and will also create 2 sub directores as _module-1_ and _module-2_ within the directory.
-The value provided in _file()_ is used to create the sub module name.
+Now, when we can save this file and hit _sbt_ command in the project directory.
+This will import the project based on the _build.sbt_ we created and will also create 2 subdirectories as _module-1_ and _module-2_ within the directory.
+The value provided in _file()_ is used to create the submodule name.

 However, as of now there is no relationship between any of the modules.
 We can explicitly combine both the sub modules together and link to the parent project by adding a new line as below to the _build.sbt_:
 ```